thesle/ffwd-ui/README.md

 ### Flatpak Distribution

 FFwd UI can be distributed as a Flatpak for easy installation across different Linux distributions.
-The Flatpak uses the GNOME 47 runtime and includes FFmpeg, making it completely self-contained.
+The Flatpak uses the GNOME 47 runtime (which includes WebKit2GTK 4.1) and bundles FFmpeg with H.264/H.265 support, making it completely self-contained.

 #### Prerequisites